 Veganism is a way of living that takes the rights of all sentient beings into account.
 It is a practical application of animal rights, but it also has benefits for nature, the climate, your health and other people.
 Vegans eat plant-based and avoid other animal-derived non-food products and services.
-The Nederlandse Vereniging voor Veganisme (Dutch Association for Veganisme), or NVV, is the biggest association for, and the main expertise centre on, veganism in the Netherlands.
+The Nederlandse Vereniging voor Veganisme (Dutch Association for Veganism), or NVV, is the biggest association for, and the main expertise centre on, veganism in the Netherlands.

 What is veganism?

-Veganism is a way of living: an ethical belief translated into practical set of customs.
+Veganism is a way of living: an ethical belief translated into a practical set of customs.
 The European Court for Human Rights has recognised veganism as a belief system, meaning discrimination on this ground is prohibited in the European Union.
 The term was coined by Donald Watson in 1944, but the ideas are much older than that.
 In essence veganism is about not using and killing animals for human benefit.

 “Veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.”

-In practical terms, vegans do not use animal-based products or services derived.
+In practical terms, vegans do not use animal-based products or services derived from animals.
 This means vegans eat plant-based and do not eat the body parts of animals (e.g. meat and fish), nor anything produced by the body of an animal (e.g. milk, eggs and honey).
 Vegans also look carefully at ingredients in mostly plant-based products and will avoid things like candy with gelatine, certain E-numbers or wines clarified with fish-glue.

 Veganism is about more than food though.
 Vegans also do not buy clothes made from animal-derived materials (e.g. leather, wool or silk).
 Vegans make sure that their personal care products have not been tested on animals.
 They also reject using animals for entertainment: you won’t find vegans at zoos and they do not ride horses.

 The definition of veganism contains the phrase ‘as far as is possible and practicable’.
 This shows that veganism is an endeavor that is limited by what is possible in a non-vegan world.
-What is possible and practicable will differ from vegan to vegan based on their personal situation and the acceptance of veganism in their environment and availability of vegan products in their region.
+What is possible and practicable will differ from vegan to vegan based on their personal situation and the acceptance of veganism in their social environment and availability of vegan products in their region.

 Why veganism?